Ebola fears slowing tourist flow to Africa

 "We've seen a huge amount of cancellations from Asia and the groups that do travel, the numbers have dropped," said Hannes Boshoff, Managing Director at Johannesburg-based ERM Tours, which organises travel to countries in southern Africa.

-He said around 80 percent of his Asian customers had cancelled trips coming up in the next 2-3 months, including a group booking of 1,500 Thais worth 12 million rand ($1.12 million).
+He said around 80 percent of his Asian customers had cancelled trips coming up in the next 2-3 months, including a group booking of 1,500 Thais worth 12 million rand ($1.12 mln).

 "A lot of consumers just see Africa.
 They see it as one country ...
 I try and tell people that Europe and America are closer to the Ebola outbreak than South Africa," Boshoff said.